-Part of that means staying in constant contact with both the realtor and the client throughout the loan process.
+That means staying in constant contact with both the realtor and the client throughout the loan process.
 The APM mobile app lets you co-brand the user’s experience with the real estate agent you are working with.
 Realtors LOVE it!
 And by creating ease for their clients throughout the process, you’ve created a WIN-WIN situation.

 You may also want to collaborate with the realtor on marketing materials.
-At APM, we provide a variety of co-branded marketing materials that help make agents look good and attract the right client!
+At APM, we provide a variety of co-branded marketing materials that help make agents look good and attract the right clients!
 This makes their job easier by offloading some of the marketing efforts that take place when an agent lists a home.

 5. Personal Visits Build Relationships

-6. Co-Branded Video Packs a Big Punch
+6. Video and Livestream Marketing Packs a Big Punch

-7. Holding Events with and for Realtors Helps Them in Many Ways
+7. Co-Hosting Events with and for Realtors

-Marketing to Realtors is Essential for Success
+Marketing to Realtors Is Essential for Success

-It’s essential for today’s loan officer to understand the importance of marketing to realtors in a way that grabs their attention and helps them build a relationship with you.
+It’s essential for loan officers to understand the importance of marketing to realtors in a way that grabs their attention and helps them build a relationship with you.
 Technology and new mortgage marketing tools may have changed the landscape of marketing, but there’s nothing more important than nurturing relationships with realtors by showing them that you care about them, their business, and their clients.
 A combination of technology and your personal touch can help you do just that.